andrasq/consistent-hash-js/Readme.md

 - `weight` - the default number of control points to create for each node added, default 40.
 - `distribution` - node arrangement around the ring, for when no control points provided.
   One of `"random"` or `"uniform"`, default "random".
+- `orderNodes` - function to use to define the order of newly added nodes that need uniformly distributed control points assigned.
+Default `undefined`, assign points in as-added order.

 The number of nodes supported is `range / weight`, default 2500.
 For 10x more nodes, use a wider range like 1,000,003 or a smaller weight like 4.